Energy-Review.co.uk

 It’s essential to bear in mind that these are rough estimates and individual bills can differ considerably.

 How does your bill compare?
-With our energy bill calculator, you can calculate your exact energy expenses for the day, month, or year.
+With our electricity bill calculator, you can calculate your exact energy expenses for the day, month, or year.
 Simply enter the daily standing charge and the unit rate for electricity – and gas if applicable – to see what you’d pay at different usage rates.

-A four-bedroom house typically consumes between 16,500 to 20,000 kWh of gas annually.
+A four-bedroom house typically consumes between 15,000 to 17,000 kWh of gas annually.
 The higher range accounts for factors like older heating systems, poor insulation, and a greater number of occupants.

 Below are a few top tips on how to reduce your energy consumption: